herotc/hero-rotation/README.md

 # AethysRotation

 AethysRotation is a World of Warcraft addon to provide the player useful and precise information to execute the best possible DPS rotation in every situation.
-The project is hosted on [GitHub](https://github.com/SimCMinMax/AethysRotation) and maintained by the [SimCMinMax](https://github.com/orgs/SimCMinMax/people) team.
+The project is hosted on [GitHub](https://github.com/Aethys256/AethysRotation) and maintained by [Aethys](https://github.com/Aethys256/) and the [SimCMinMax](https://github.com/orgs/SimCMinMax/people) team.
-Also, you can find it on [Curse](https://mods.curse.com/addons/wow/easyraid) and [CurseForge](https://wow.curseforge.com/projects/easyraid).
+Also, you can find it on [Curse](https://mods.curse.com/addons/wow/aethysrotation) and [CurseForge](https://wow.curseforge.com/projects/aethysrotation).

 ## Key Features
 - Main Icon that shows the next ability you should cast.